Oak Grove station: Former station

 The Boston and Maine Railroad (B&M) opened its mainline from Wilmington Junction to Boston on July 1, 1845, allowing it to operate independently of the Boston and Lowell Railroad.
 Oak Grove was not initially a stop on the line, but was in service by 1859.
 The two-story wooden station building, located on the west side of the tracks just south of Oak Grove Court, had a prominent central gable.
 The Western Route became a busy commuter line, but service declined after World War I, and again after World War II.

 On April 18, 1958, the Public Utilities Commission approved a vast set of cuts to Boston and Maine Railroad commuter service, including all stations on the Western Route south of save for Malden.
 The stations were closed on May 18, 1958, amid the first of a series of cuts.
 The Oak Grove station building was reused as an antique store by 1962, and was later demolished.

 MBTA station

-Entrance to the then-closed commuter rail platform from the fare mezzanine.
-The sign labels it as the outbound Orange Line platform, as the inner Haverhill Line was intended to be turned into an extension of the Orange Line to Reading.
+Entrance to the then-closed commuter rail platform from the fare mezzanine in 2013 The sign labeled it as the outbound Orange Line platform, as the inner Haverhill Line was intended to be turned into an extension of the Orange Line to Reading.